telerik/reporting-docs/knowledge-base/repeat-report-group-names-on-each-page.md

 ---
 title: Repeat Group Labels when Group Continues on the Next Page
-description: Show report group title on each page so that the user know when it begins and when continues
+description: Show report group title on each page so that the user knows when it begins and when continues
 type: how-to
 page_title: Repeat Group Names on Each Page
 slug: repeat-report-group-names-on-each-page